marcieltorres/fast-api-boilerplate-project/README.md

-# python-boilerplate-project
+# fast-api-boilerplate-project

-A python boilerplate project using poetry
+it's a simple and useful boilerplate for python projects using fast api framework

 ## Technology and Resources